 While the final product may not be exactly what the director imagined in their mind, the message should hold up and come through loud and clear in the edit:

-The Stages of the Edit and Post-Production
+The Stages of Post-Production

 - Importing Footage & Conversion